SoftwareRacer/SoftwareRacer/README.md

 - 👋 Hi, I’m @SoftwareRacer
 - 👀 I’m interested in all sorts of programming
-- 🌱 I’m currently learning C# and how to build my own website
+- 🌱 I’m currently learning C#, Java, Python and how to build my own website
-- 💞️ I’m looking to collaborate on anything that plays into my strengths and let's me improve even further
+- 💞️ I’m looking to collaborate on anything that plays into my strengths and lets me improve even further
 - 📫 How to reach me marco.hennermann@hotmail.com

 <!---